HovoM1123/ByteWave_Ecommerce/README.md

   <tr valign="top">
      <td width="900">
       <ul>
-        <li>The North American region contributes the most to sales revenue for each TechSphere product.</li>
+        <li>The North American region contributes the most to sales revenue for each ByteWave product.</li>
           <ul>
             <li>An average of 52% of total sales per product.</li>
             <li>$2.7 million in 2022.</li>
           </ul>
-        <li>In contrast, TechSphere sales have underperformed in the Latin American region.</li>
+        <li>In contrast, ByteWave sales have underperformed in the Latin American region.</li>
           <ul>
             <li>Each product accounts for only an average of 6% of total sales.</li>
             <li>$256 thousand in 2022.</li>